<timeline 1980-1985 >

 • Around the time that Rich was turning 30 and just beginning his solo recording career, he was emerging from a self-described "Time of Darkness."

-Rich: "I've been in and out of all kinds of things -- like self depreciation, self-interest, ego trips, alcohol, and other additions.
+Rich: "I've been in and out of all kinds of things -- like self depreciation, self-interest, ego trips, alcohol, and other addictions.
 I've failed many times to avoid those kinds of temptations.
 But that's not what the Devil was really interested in.
 What he was trying to do is make me feel apart from God.
 You know, I was brought up in a very rationalistic kind of family -- the idea of the Devil was a little outside of our thing.
 It's taken me a long time to recognize that there are spiritual forces who would like to harm us.
 Now I know that what Satan would like most to take from us is our true knowledge of who we are -- which is children of God."
 (Source: Praise Him!
 Christian Music Stars Share Their Favorite Verses from the Scriptures, 1998, St Martin's Press.)

 Rich: "From my junior year of high school until age 30, I felt tormented all the time.
 I didn't like myself, and I didn't like anybody who was around me.
 Part of the reason it was so dark was it was dull.
 I would think maybe I should experiment with this or that, and I would.
 Invariably, it was a letdown.
 I'd hear testimonies about deliverance from drugs and I thought, 'What wonderful things drugs must be if a person is willing to destroy their life in order to have them.'
 Then I remember being very disappointed with my own little experiments.
 Whatever it was that people seemed to get out of it, I didn't get it.
 I never had to be delivered from a life of drugs or whatever because I didn't want in it.
 There was nothing there for me.
 I never tried to be an atheist.
 That never made much sense to me.
 I knew I wouldn't make a good atheist.
 But I do remember thinking I just wouldn't have anything to do with God.
 Yet, even then, I felt driven back to God.
 I wanted intimacy with Him."